Sladuca/sha256-prover-comparison/README.md

 ## Running the benchmarks

-Dependencies: node, rust, circom, snarkjs
+Dependencies: node, rust, circom, snarkjs.
+See installation instructions for circom and snarkjs [here](https://docs.circom.io/getting-started/installation/)

 1. pull submodules: `git submodule init && git submodule update`
 2. run the corresponding script for the benchmark you'd like to run: